SparkFiddles/Sarah_Voice_Assistant/README.md

 ## Voice Commands
 Commands Used in Sarah_Voice_Assistant

--What is your name?
+- What is your name?
--What time is it?
+- What time is it?
--Search
+- Search
--Find Location
+- Find Location
--Exit
+- Exit